matjack9/appcess-labs/README.md

           this.props.currentUser.is_admin === true ? (
             <Card.Group centered>
               <NewContractCard />
+              {/* If the User is an admin of a Company, a card to request a new Contract will be visible */}
             </Card.Group>
           ) : null}
           {this.props.currentUser.account_type === "Company" &&
           this.props.project.id ? (
             <ContractsContainer projectId={this.props.project.id} />
+            {/* If the User simply belongs to a Company, all the Company's Contracts will render within this container */}
           ) : null}
         </div>
       )}